mongodb/docs/source/includes/api/list-tables/cloud-provider-snapshot-schedule-request-dupl.rst

        | ``.policyItems[]``
      - array
      - Required
      - Array of backup policy items.
+Array can be empty, but not null.

    * - | ``policies[i]``
        | ``.policyItems[n]``